House arrest of foreigner returned from France

 In addition, you may be required to hand over your passport (or any other identity or travel document) to the administration in exchange for a receipt.
 This receipt allows you to prove your identity, pending your removal.
 It's marked with your house arrest.

-If you fail to meet these obligations, you can be sentenced to 3 years in prison.
+If you fail to meet your obligations, you may be sentenced to:

 You can challenge the decision before the administrative tribunal of the place of assignment, within 48 hours following its notification.